Winter Weather and Work: How to Efficiently Plan Work When Bad Weather Hits

 Incorporate City and School Announcements

-Just make sure your team understands that they also need to check with your organization to confirm that they don’t need to come in to avoid mix-ups, such as hearing about a closure in a nearby town, or mistaking a local news station advisory as an official announcement issued by the city.
+Just make sure your team understands that they also need to check with your organization to confirm that they don’t need to come in to avoid mix-ups, such as hearing about the closure in a nearby town or mistaking a local news station advisory as an official announcement issued by the city.

 Understand the Law

-The FLSA dictates how and whether employees must be compensated in the event of a weather related closure.
-Generally speaking, organizations are required to pay salaried employees who cannot work due to the office being closed, but are not required to pay non-exempt (overtime eligible) employees who cannot work due to an office closure.
+The FLSA dictates how and whether employees must be compensated in the event of a weather-related closure.
+Generally speaking, organizations are required to pay salaried employees who cannot work due to the office being closed but are not required to pay non-exempt (overtime eligible) employees who cannot work due to office closure.
 Again, this may vary, so consult federal and state labor laws to ensure you’re compensating employees appropriately.

 Telecommuting Is Safe Commuting

 Conditions can vary from neighborhood to neighborhood.
 In cities, certain public transit options may be shut down; in more suburban or rural areas, certain roads may be unplowed, flooded, or subject to other hazards.